hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 #### Working with Acronyms

-When using acronyms such as `XML`, `JSON`, or `REST` in identifiers, it's generally recommended to use capital letters for the first letter of the acronym and camelCase for the rest of the letters.
-However, if the identifier starts with an acronym, you should use appropriate case for the first letter, following the standard convention for that acronym.
+When using acronyms like XML, JSON, or REST in identifiers, stick to capitalizing the first letter and using camelCase for the rest.
+If an identifier starts with an acronym, follow the standard convention for its case in the context it used.

-For example, in a function that converts JSON to XML, you might use the identifier `jsonToXml`, where "json" is written in lowercase using camelCase, and "Xml" is written in PascalCase with a capital letter for the first letter of the acronym.
-Similarly, in a function that converts XML to JSON, you might use the identifier `xmlToJson`.
+For instance, in a function converting JSON to XML, you could use `jsonToXml` (with "json" in lowercase camelCase and "Xml" in PascalCase).
+Similarly, for XML to JSON, use `xmlToJson`.

-For type definitions that use acronyms, you would follow the same convention, using PascalCase with a capital letter for the first letter of the acronym.
-For example, you might define a type `XmlProperties` or `RestApiProperties`, where "Xml" and "RestApi" are written in PascalCase with a capital letter for the first letter of each acronym.
+For type definitions with acronyms, apply the same rule, using PascalCase and capitalizing the first letter.
+Examples include `XmlProperties` or `RestApiProperties`, where "Xml" and "RestApi" follow this convention.

 ## 🚀 Advanced Topics

 ### 🎚️ Identifier Scoping Rules

-Identifiers have their own scope, and depending on the context in which they are used, different rules apply.
-There are two main scopes for identifiers in Ballerina:
+Identifiers in Ballerina have their own scope, with different rules based on the context.
+There are two main scopes:

-* Module-scope
-  An identifier declared in the module-scope can be referenced anywhere within the module.
-If the identifier is declared as public, it can be referenced from outside the module as well.
+* **Module-scope**: You can reference identifiers declared here anywhere in the module.
+If they're public, you can reference them outside the module too.
-* Block-scope.
-  An identifier declared in the block-scope can only be referenced within the particular block in which it is declared.
-These blocks are typically delimited by curly braces.
+* **Block-scope**: These identifiers are limited to the block they're declared in, usually within curly braces.

-These two scopes are further separated into three symbol spaces.
-Here's a breakdown of which language constructs belong to each of the three symbol spaces in Ballerina:
+Additionally, there are three symbol spaces for these scopes.
+Here's a quick rundown of language constructs in each Ballerina symbol space:

 **Language Constructs/Symbol Space and Scopes**
 {{< md class="post_table center post_table_compact" >}}